lee-joanne/yakker-frontend/README.md

 ![Screenshot of detailed post editing](documentation/detailedpostpage-editing.png)

 When clicking on the title of the post on the homepage, users will be redirected to the detailed view of the post.
 Here, users will be able to scroll down and view all comments posted on the post.
 The functionality of comments will be discussed later.
+The detailed post page has the same information about the page as it is displayed in the homepage, with the username of the author, updated at date, post title, content, and image.
+The author of the post is clickable to be directed to the user's profile page.
 The author of the post will be able to view the 'edit' and 'delete' icons at the top of the post.
 When clicking 'edit', users will be redirected to the edit link where the form is pre-populated with the contents.
 Users will be able to change their post, including changing the image if they wish, and save.
 If they wish to cancel, they will be redirected to the previous link (editing the post is also accessible from homepage when the user sees a post they have posted).
-Users will be able to reyakk and unreyakk to user posts from here by clicking on the hearts.
+Logged-in users will be able to reyakk and unreyakk to other user posts from here by clicking on the hearts.
 Further functionality on post reyakks will be discussed later.
 Users will only be able to edit their own posts.
 If a different user tries to tamper with the url to edit another user's post, they will be redirected to the homepage.
+The detailed post page consists of Popular Yakfiles React files, Post React files, and Comment React files.

 User stories covered: